Final design for Central Park fence revealed

-Below are the designs for each fence panel depicting the history of the region, which showcase the vibrant community of Jandowae including the town's strong connection to the timber and agriculture industries, the railway and the dingo fence.
+Council is excited to share the final design below for the two panels, which celebrate and showcase the vibrant community of Jandowae including the town's strong connection to the timber and agriculture industries, the railway and the dingo fence.

 Background